ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `pushd folder`, `popd`: `pushd folder` changes working directory to folder.
 By calling `popd`, the working directory is reseted back.

+`tree dir`: print tree of directory dir
+- `-L 5`: only till tree depth 5
+- `-P pattern`: only files matching wildcard pattern, but all dirs
+- `--prune --matchdirs`: also apply matchingwith `-P` to dirs.

 `!23`: run 23th command from `history`

 `!23:p`: print 23th command from `history`, and save it to history.
 The command can be edited after pressing up-arrow.